 Google is more-or-less in charge of the internet, right?
 Therefore, it makes sense that if you don’t use Google’s own directory then it won’t rank you very highly.

 When done well, Google My Business will be very valuable for your SEO.
 You should take time over setting it up.
-Whitespark have a really good guide on optimising your GMB page.
 In case you wondered, yes, Microsoft Bing has an equivalent called Bing Places.
 However, it has less than 10% of the market share so it is much less of a big deal than GMB.
 That said, it’s fairly simple to do and so is still worthwhile.

 4. Local Citations